What You’ll Need

 Figure 2 - Install a starter website - No Thanks!

 When you hit your local host address (http://localhost or whatever you’ve set up) you should see the Umbraco empty page screen.

 Figure 3 - This is correct – we have a blank, empty Umbraco website!

 If you can see the Umbraco Starter kit site you’ve missed the option to install Umbraco with no starter site.

 Figure 4- You should NOT see this!

-You need to reinstall Umbraco if you can see the starter kit – if you did a manual install you can delete all files in the directory where your local host is being served from, copy the Umbraco zip contents back in and then hit localhost in your browser.
+You need to reinstall Umbraco if you can see the starter kit.
+If you did a manual install you can delete all files in the directory where your local host is being served from.
+Then, copy the Umbraco zip contents back in and then hit localhost in your browser.

 Preparing the Initializr Template Site